Aniket-Engg/solidity-school/std-3/3_childOrgEnrollment/README.md

 # childOrgEnrollment
 ## Problem Statement

-In Solidty, Inheritance allows function overriding.
+In Solidity, Inheritance allows function overriding.

 This problem statement is about creating a contract when an employee is moved from one child organization to another organization.
 There should be a base contract referencing the employee enrollment first time.
 So an `enroll` method in base contract will take information of employee like name, age, department, childOrgName etc.